 Gardens have long been places of healing, tranquility, and beauty — especially during times of crisis.
 The global coronavirus pandemic has thrown into sharp relief a renewed appreciation for the importance of a connection to the natural world.
-To that end, Gardens staff have been hard at work on a plan to welcome guests back safely.

-Please keep in mind these important new safety protocols:
+Take note of these important safety protocols:

 - Follow all social distancing recommendations, maintaining a six-foot distance between you and other guests and staff.

 - The State of Maine has mandated wearing a face covering in all public settings.
 At the Gardens, visitors are required to wear face coverings at all times, except when eating or drinking.

 - Follow all posted safety protocols, including directional signage and limitations to the number of guests allowed in contained areas.

 - As of May 1, 2021, visitors to the state of Maine are generally no longer required to receive a negative COVID-19 test or quarantine for 10 days.
 However, the Maine CDC may determine that a specific state is high risk and re-apply its test or quarantine requirement to visitors from that state.
 Visitors should ensure their state remains exempt before travelling.